 The District Attorney’s Office will have another record when they prosecute your case and, finally, the Texas Department of Public Safety will have one in relation to your driver’s license and criminal history.

-A criminal defense attorney who is a DWI Specialist knows how to correctly and thoroughly file for an expunction and bring your criminal history back to where it was before your arrest.
+A criminal defense attorney who is a DWI Specialist knows how to correctly and thoroughly file for for a non-disclosure or an expunction and bring your criminal history back to where it was before your arrest.